ValerieThoma/ShoeBox-Project-full/README.md

 ## User Login and Home Page

-**The administrator creates `home page` for each user/child.
+**The administrator creates a `home page` for each user/child.
 The user has input on the appearance of their home page.
 Currently there is one `theme`, but additional themes will be added.
 The user also selects a `cover image` for their photo album.**

      Shyla
 ![Shyla](public/images/shyla-home.png)